Use the information below to explore the potential Educational Benefits and see which apply to you.

 Get More Information

 The VR&E Program program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
-For Veterans with service-connected disabilities so severe that they cannot immediately consider work, VetSuccess offers services to improve their ability to live as independently as possible.
+For Veterans with service-connected disabilities (rated at 10% or greater) so severe that they cannot immediately consider work, VR&E offers services to improve their ability to successfully complete their educational goals to obtain suitable employment.

 48 months entitlement